rhymes-ai/Allegro/README.md

 [Allegro](huggingface.co/rhymes-ai/Allegro) is a powerful text-to-video model that generates high-quality videos up to 6 seconds at 15 FPS and 720p resolution from simple text input.
 [Allegro-TI2V](https://huggingface.co/rhymes-ai/Allegro-TI2V), a variant of [Allegro](https://huggingface.co/rhymes-ai/Allegro), extends this functionality by generating similar high-quality videos using text inputs along with first-frame and optionally last-frame image inputs.

 ## News 🔥
+ - [2025/01/02] 🚀 We release the training code for further training / fine-tuning on [Allegro-TI2V-88x720P](https://huggingface.co/rhymes-ai/Allegro-TI2V)!
+Happy New Year!

  - [2024/12/26] 🚀 We release the low-resolution (<a href="https://huggingface.co/rhymes-ai/Allegro-T2V-40x360P">40x360P</a>) and fewer-frame (<a href="https://huggingface.co/rhymes-ai/Allegro-T2V-40x720P">40x720P</a>) models of Allegro for research purpose!